Joseph C. O'Brien: Professional career

 O'Brien launched a campaign for Mayor of Worcester in 2009.
 He faced off against incumbent Konstantina Lukes and City Councilor Kathleen Toomey.
-His campaign received support from Massachusetts Lieutenant Governor Tim Murray, himself a former mayor of the city.
+His campaign received support from Massachusetts Lieutenant Governor Tim Murray, unions and community leaders.
 On November 3, 2009, O'Brien won the mayoral election with 50% of the vote and won all 50 of the city's precincts.

-As mayor, O’Brien initiated and led a special Mayor's Task Force on Job Growth and Retention that created a comprehensive strategic plan for economic growth in the city.
+As Mayor, O’Brien initiated and led a special Mayor's Task Force on Job Growth and Retention that created a comprehensive strategic plan for economic growth in the city.
 He also created the Mayor's Civic Academy to teach civic participation to community leaders and this model program has been continued by current Mayor Joe Petty.
 As Chair of the Worcester School Committee he spearheaded a comprehensive effort to address the capital needs of the city’s public schools that resulted in more than 13 million dollars of funding for school renovation and technology upgrades.
 He also created the Mayor’s Task Force on Latino Student Excellence to address the growing achievement gap for Latino students.
 To better support the city's growing immigrant population he helped launch the Mayor's Immigrant and Refugee Roundtable.

 O'Brien aroused controversy by spearheading a boycott of Arizona due to its law regarding illegal immigration, Arizona SB 1070.
-He also supported a resolution made by the U.S. Conference of Mayors that called for the United States to pull its troops out of Afghanistan.
+He also supported a resolution made by the U.S. Conference of Mayors that called for the United States to end gun violence and to pull its troops out of Afghanistan.
 O'Brien took stances on taxes, such as supporting shifting taxes from businesses to homeowners and raising the state income tax, that generated opposition.

-O'Brien announced on September 16, 2011 that he would not seek reelection as mayor after he and his wife adopted two young children from Ethiopia.
+O'Brien announced on September 16, 2011 that he would not seek reelection as Mayor after he and his wife adopted two young children from Ethiopia.
 O'Brien then served for one term in an at-large seat on the City Council.
 He also returned to working for Congressman Jim McGovern as his political and finance director.

-Joe is currently the political director of the Environmental League of Massachusetts Action Fund (ELM Action Fund).
-The ELM Action Fund helps pass laws that protect our environmental legacy, holds elected officials accountable, and works to build the political power of the environmental community.
-Joe is also an adjunct professor at Clark University in Worcester.